andrewoma/testczar/README.md

 #### Features

-- Common test functionality is defined in `Rules`
+- Common test functionality is defined in jUnit `Rules`
 - Rules can be combined with initialisation order controlled by a rule chain

 #### License